 Under the general direction of the Delegate Head Start Director, has primary responsibility for planning, organizing, and implementing the Family and Community Partnership service area.
 Recruits and enrolls children.
 Develops and implements individualized Family Partnership agreements with parents.
 Acts as community liaison for the agency.

 - Organizes, facilitates and conducts meetings and training sessions for staff and parents (completing the Parent Education Training form, after each session).

-- Conducts at least, two (2) evening home visits a month, to each enrolled family.
+- Conducts at least one evening home visits a month to each enrolled family.

 - Assists parents in developing individualized short-and long-term goals and in accomplishing them.

 - Organizes and participates in delegate inter-agency meetings.